rsdoiel/antenna/archives/2025/socal_north_2025.13.md

 ---

-## How SoCal campus protesters are responding as ICE makes arrests at other colleges
+## Will college campus protests stop as ICE makes arrests?

-date: 2025-03-31, updated: 2025-03-31, from: The LAist
+date: 2025-03-31, updated: 2025-04-02, from: The LAist

 Faculty and student activists say they’re proceeding with caution and camaraderie.